Subair: Career

 Subair started his career in movies as a film producer at the age of 28.
-He produced a movie together with four of his friends, but unfortunately the movie was never released.
+He produced a movie together with four of his friends, but the movie was never released.
 His first movie as an actor was Bharatham in 1991 followed by the 1992 movie Manthrikacheppu.
 His break came through the character Kadayadi Thambi in Lelam (1997).
 The Tiger, Bharathchandran I.P.S. and Pathaka are his notable works.

 He has also acted in a mega tele-serial named Vamsham telecasted in DD Malayalam channel in 1994.